ror-community/ror-site/content/about/faqs/_index.md

 ### **Who is integrating ROR?**

-ROR is currently being integrated by more than 80 publishers, repositories, funding platforms, and other services.
-See a list of current [integrations](/community/#adopters).
+ROR is currently being integrated by more than 50 publishers, repositories, funding platforms, and other services.
+See a list of known current [integrations](/community/#adopters).

 ***